TiredSkitarii/dragons-dice-gaming-club/README.md

 ### Acknowledgements
 - Inspiration for the project was received from my own background and hobbies
-- Special thanks to my Mentor Brian Machiara for his support along the way
+- Special thanks to my Mentor Brian Macharia for his support and suggestions along the way
 - Special Acknowledgment to Sam Smith for agreeing to be the model holding the Magic: The Gathering Cards for the one picture

 #### Disclaimer

 This Website is intended for educational purposes only.
 No such Gaming Club exists in real life, and there is no such St Mary's Hall.
 All Emails, Phone Numbers and Addresses included in the Website are fictional.